Do you struggle with anxiety, stress or feeling never good enough?

 Anxiety, panic and insecurity

-The experiences of anxiety and panic can be extremely debilitating and stressful, making you feel powerless and frustrated.
-As well as all the thoughts and feelings, anxiety is also a bodily response; it can feel like being tensed up and tight, frozen, nauseous, restless or unable to breathe.
+The experiences of anxiety and panic can be extremely frustrating and can make us feel powerless, and afraid it will never change.
+I’ve had my own journey of learning how to deal with feeling never good enough, and afraid I’ll disappoint other people.
+As well as all the thoughts and feelings, anxiety is also a bodily response; it can feel like being tensed up, tight in the chest, nauseous, restless or as if we can’t breathe.
 While that physical response is there, your unconscious brain’s fear responses are effectively stuck in the “on” position, no matter what you change on a cognitive level.
 Working through the body level can be the key to changing your anxiety.

 Through body-oriented coaching, I teach people how to notice and change their physical experience of anxiety.
 This is like re-wiring your responses, changing the way your deeply-wired fear response and your nervous system work.
 You can learn to release fears that you have been unconsciously storing in your body, and to gain empowering tools for how to manage your anxiety yourself.